 Lucerne Switzerland Travel Guide

 Summer (June-August): These are the warmest months, with average temperatures between 18°C and 25°C (64-77°F).
 Conditions are ideal for outdoor activities and lake enjoyment.
-Summer the evenings are pleasant, though thunderstorms may occur, especially in the afternoons.
+Summer the evenings are pleasant, though thunderstorms may occur, particularly in the afternoons.

 Autumn (September-October): Temperatures are usually 10°C to 18°C (50-64°F).
 Days are often crisp and clear, allowing for excellent mountain views.